 John Paul Ricco

 John Paul Ricco is an art historian and queer theorist whose interdisciplinary research, teaching, and writing, draws connections between late twentieth-century and contemporary art and architecture; continental philosophy; and issues of gender and sexuality, bodies and pleasures, pornography and eroticism.
-He is widely recognized for his engagement with the work of French philosopher Jean-Luc Nancy.
+He is widely recognized for his engagement with the works of philosopher Jean-Luc Nancy and critic Leo Bersani.

-Professor Ricco is a Full Professor with primary faculty appointments in: Department of Visual Studies (UTM); Graduate Art History (UTSG); and the Centre for Comparative Literature (UTSG) where he is Associate Director (since 2019).
-He is also an affiliated graduate professor in the Department for the Study of Religion, the Cinema Studies Institute, and the Centre for the Study of the United States (all at the University of Toronto).
+Professor Ricco is a Full Professor with primary faculty appointments in: Department of Visual Studies (UTM); Graduate Department of Art History (UTSG); and the Centre for Comparative Literature (UTSG).
+He was Director of Graduate Studies, Art History (2016-2028), and Associate Director of the Centre for Comparative Literature (2019-2022).
+He is also an affiliated graduate professor in the Department for the Study of Religion; the Cinema Studies Institute; the Department of Theatre, Dance, and Performance Studies; and the Centre for the Study of the United States (all at the University of Toronto).

 Courses Taught